BauplanLabs/quack-reduce/README.md

   target: dev
 ```

-> NOTE: since we run dbt through `make` (see below), there is no need to add credentials to the `extensions`.
+> NOTE: since we run dbt through `make`, there is no need to add credentials to the `extensions`.
 If you prefer to run it manually, your dbt profile should look more like this:

 ```yaml
 # ~/.dbt/profiles.yml